n0t-a-username/3.5d-Skin-Docs/README.md

 ---

-## Key Characteristics
+## Key Characteristics/Limitations

 * Uses **existing Mojang player animation assets**
 * No Molang queries or conditionals
 * No scripts, controllers, or state machines
-* No custom animation files
+* No custom animation files (Unless pairing the skin-pack with a resource-pack)
 * Compatible with standard player behavior
 * Works entirely within a skin pack